Copacabana, New South Wales: Geography

 Copacabana is located on the Tasman Sea 17.4 km southeast of the Gosford central business district, and about halfway between Newcastle and Sydney.
 It is bordered to the south by the Tasman Sea, to the southwest by Cochrone Lagoon and Macmasters Beach and to the north by Avoca Beach.

 Population

 In the 2016 Census, there were 2,735 people in Copacabana.
 79.5% of people were born in Australia.
 The next most common countries of birth was England at 5.9%.
 89.8% of people spoke only English at home.
 The most common responses for religion were No Religion 36.5%, Catholic 22.1% and Anglican 18.1%.

+In October 2024, Australian Prime Minister Anthony Albanese purchased a clifftop home for $4.3m.